Abandoning the Five Hindrances

 Sensual Desire

-At this stage of the practice, when dwelling in one of the Four Abidings of Mindfulness, sensual desire can manifests itself as lingering disturbances from one's daily activities, or it can manifest as desires and expectations in one's practice.
+At this stage of the practice, when dwelling in one of the Four Dwellings of Mindfulness, sensual desire can manifest itself as lingering disturbances from one's daily activities, or it can manifest as desires and expectations in one's practice.

-Generate peacefull, good feelings, to reach new levels of insights, to be free of disturbances or basically any expectations.
+Generate peaceful, good feelings, to reach new levels of insights, to be free of disturbances or basically any expectations.

-This manifests as dissatisfaction and thus stopping the practice early or the mind grasping to other hinderances like I'll will, sloth and torpor to escape lack of sensual stimulation.
+This manifests as dissatisfaction and thus stopping the practice early or the mind grasping to other hindrances like Ill-will, sloth and torpor to escape lack of sensual stimulation.

-Countering any hinderances always starts by Right Mindfulness.
+Countering any hindrances always starts by Right Mindfulness.
 Bringing full mindfulness and recognizing the desire and the causes and conditions for this sensual desire.

 Along with Right Mindfulness there should be the second factor of Awakening, the investigation of the mind state, what are the causes and conditions that are creating this state.
 Where am I making this personal, permanent and suffering?